-Counting views is useful for accountability and to make sure the people you send a document to actually read it but version control is more important.
-Especially if you work in a regulated industry.
+Counting views is useful for accountability and to make sure people actually read the documents you share with them.
+At the same time, version control is very important, especially if you work in a regulated industry.
 Version control is something Google Docs has done for a while and will show who has edited a document, saved or shared it.
 This actually works not just with G Suite, but with personal Google Docs, as well.

 If you’re interested in version control or want to make sure nobody has made changes they shouldn’t without locking the file down, you can find out.

 - Open a Google Doc you want to track